lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-image-presets.md

 ---
 title: Apply image presets or dynamic renditions
 seo-title: Apply image presets or dynamic renditions
 description: Like a macro, an image preset is a predefined collection of sizing and formatting commands saved under a name.
-Image presets enable AEM Assets Brand Portal to dynamically deliver images of different sizes, formats, and properties.
+Image presets enable Experience Manager Assets Brand Portal to dynamically deliver images of different sizes, formats, and properties.
 seo-description: Like a macro, an image preset is a predefined collection of sizing and formatting commands saved under a name.
-Image presets enable AEM Assets Brand Portal to dynamically deliver images of different sizes, formats, and properties.
+Image presets enable Experience Manager Assets Brand Portal to dynamically deliver images of different sizes, formats, and properties.
 uuid: a3c8705c-5fbd-472c-8b61-f65b3e552c1b
 content-type: reference
 topic-tags: administration